calaldees/blog/optimisations.md

     * Custom print/make gifts/experiences for friends
         * Don't wait for birthdays/christmases.
 If you see something they would like, do it
     * You can't effectively care for others if you cant care for yourself
+    * Idolising or elevating anyone will only lead to disappointment, when you realise that they are human and make just a many blunders as anyone else.
 * Personal Equipment
     * Daily Equipment
         * Pockets (Never leave the house without these in place)